+Updated November 2021.
 You’re practicing your turns, pizza-ing down the mountain, when suddenly you hear a succession of whooshes as 10 tiny humans fly by you in their Ski School jerseys.
 Being out-performed by Whistler-born super tot athletes is all part of the adult beginner experience.
-But pride aside, there’s a reason these kids are so good and it’s because Whistler is the ultimate place to learn outdoor, winter sports.
+But pride aside, there’s a reason these kids are so good and it’s because Whistler is the ultimate place to learn a new winter sport.

 With unparalleled access to terrain, professional guides and even Olympians for instructors, Whistler is the adult beginner’s playground.
 But, we get it, being a beginner means being a bit vulnerable.
 There’s social pressure to look like an immediate natural, and for most of us when trying a new sport, that just isn’t the case.

 In Whistler, lots of people are out here trying things for the first time, and it’s with a nod of camaraderie that they’re greeted.
 It takes courage to be a beginner, and the reward is fun, new challenges where you get to broaden your skillset, meet like-minded people and potentially find a sport you love.